hugs42/infosec/README.md

 | Convert a file from base64 back to its orig | ``echo f0VMR...SNIO...InmDwU | base64 -d > shell `` |
 | Check the file's md5sum to ensure it converted correctly | `` md5sum shell `` |

+## Pentesting iteration

+- Enumeration/Scanning with Nmap - perform a quick scan for open ports followed by a full port scan

+- Web Footprinting - check any identified web ports for running web applications, any hidden files/directories.
+Some useful tools for ths phase include whatweb and Gobuster

+- After identifying the technologies in use, use a tool such as Searchsploit to find public exploits or search on Google for manual exploitation techniques

+- Identifying the technologies in use, and use tools like Searchsploit to find public exploits or search on Google for manual exploitation techniques

+- After gaining an initial foothold, use the Python3 pty trick to upgrade to a pseudo TTY

+- Perform manual and automated enumeration of the file system looking for misconfigurations, services with known vulnerabilities, and sensitive data in cleartext such as credentials

+- Organize this data offline to determine the various ways to escalate privileges to root on this target

+- It's possible to gain a foothold by using Metasploit or manually

+- After obtaining a foothold, it's possible to escalate privilege to root on the target by using scripts such as LinEnum or LinPEAS.

 ## Risk Management Process

 **- Identifying the Risk:**